-I go to the same McDonald’s by my house all the time, and they constantly fuck up drive-through orders.
+I go to the same McDonald’s by my house all the time, and they constantly screw up drive-through orders.
 They forget to do special orders (no onion, no pickles), they give me the wrong salad, they make a single cheeseburger into a double and vice-versa, and one in four times, they forget to give you the sandwich.
 I wrote a really pissy letter to corporate, just to see what form letter they would send back.
 A day or two later, a regional manager is calling me at home, wanting to talk about the situation.
 Then a letter arrived with great apologies and coupons for two free meals.
 Squeaky wheel, but the next time I went, they forgot my salad dressing.

 Similarly, Sarah has been sending nasty mail to American Airlines since we got back from our honeymoon, over their inability to actually ship luggage correctly.
 To ensure success, she got on EDGAR and sent copies of the letter to each person on the board of directors.
 We got an apology letter on Saturday, along with $500 in vouchers and 10,000 miles.
 The only thing I wonder is how do you spend a paper voucher for a plane ticket?
 I don’t think I’ve ever bought a plane ride in person as a cash transaction, unless I was flying it or jumping out of it.

 My other random train of thought lately is all of the stuff I used to like that I don’t like anymore.
 It’s odd, because when I was in New York, I really craved certain things that weren’t available without renting a car and driving to Pittsburgh, and I used to constantly bitch about not having them.
 Now, for the most part, I do, and a lot of them, I don’t care for anymore.